atharvas/tacc-inference/README.md

 ```

 > [!NOTE]
-> The rest of the README is unmodified.
-Visit [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) for an up to date README.
+> The rest of the README is unmodified from the [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) README.
+The rest of the README will be updated once the code works for TACC.

 ## Launch an inference server